 How is the Monte Sereno real estate market?
 Because the city is small, with just about 4,000 residents, there usually are few homes listed for sale or selling, and with small numbers we can get seeming volatility.
 This article is updated monthly with new data and analysis, so scroll down to read the latest and check back regularly.
 Here are a few details from the latest market update:

-That combined with all that’s happened this March, the data from the last month might not be as good a predictor for the market as it normally would be.
-Though we’ve begun to see changes to the market over the last few months, we won’t know the full impact for a while.
+Though we’ve begun to see changes to the market since last March, we won’t know the full impact for a while.
 For now you can read more about the Coronavirus impact on real estate sales in my post on the topic.

 During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory.
 So while current data is accurate, please disregard any DOM data for the months mentioned above.

 There are no condominiums or townhomes in Monte Sereno at present (we are watching closely the proposed development at La Rinconada, which is unincorporated as of this writing).
 One of the major challenges for this city is to ensure that at least some housing units are deemed “affordable.”
 You can find the city’s housing plan here (a pdf online): http://www.montesereno.org/DocumentCenter/Home/View/674